 If you have studied or will study overseas while at Lewis & Clark, how did you choose your program?
 What did your overseas study add to your L&C experience so far?

-I will be studying in either Valparaíso, Chile or Alicante, Spain.
+I will be studying in either Valparaíso, Chile, or Alicante, Spain.
 I am a double major in Hispanic studies and sociology and anthropology, so studying abroad is a must!
 I have always dreamt of going to Chile because my sister studied abroad there, but I would also love to go to Spain and various countries in Europe!
 I can’t decide!

 Congrats on winning the Emerging Leader Award at the IME Banquet!
 Describe your involvement with IME and what winning the award means to you.

 I truly did not expect to win this award and I could not have been more grateful.
 I knew once I stepped foot on campus I wanted to get involved, make an impact, and do something good for this school!
 This award meant that I am doing exactly what I should and want to be doing.
-IME at Lewis & Clark has created a home for me.
+The Office of Inclusion and Multicultural Engagement at Lewis & Clark has created a home for me.
 During times of self-doubt, discomfort, and confusion, I knew I could go to IME for the safe space I needed.
 I attended their Rest and Relaxation sessions, was part of the first Lewis & Clark delegation that went to the Oregon Students of Color Conference, and have been part of the LEAP program as a mentee.
 Next year I will be a mentor for the incoming class of 2022!
 It has only been one year and there is so much more to do, learn, and change!
 This award is an expression of my growth.
 Thank you, IME.

 What advice do you have for prospective students?

 Do not be afraid to ask for help or reach out!
 There’s bound to be struggle in the first year of college because it is a huge transition.
 Remember that you are not alone!
 Sophomores, juniors, and seniors have all been through the first year struggle in one way or another.
 We got you.